 Colombia.
 Now one of the hottest up and coming destinations, it was a country once considered too dangerous for the average traveler.
 Despite it’s troubled past, Colombia has emerged over the last few years as one of South America’s gems and a favorite among travelers.
 But Colombia is such a diverse and large country, how do you plan a Colombia itinerary?

-After spending a bit of time in Salento, Jardín, Medellín, Guatapé, Tayrona National Park, Cartagena, and Bogotá, I was able to experience some of the best places to visit in Colombia.
-There are plenty of others (perhaps less touristy areas), but I chose these areas for my Colombia itinerary for the simple fact that they looked amazing to me and there is good reason for them being popular.
+After spending a bit of time in Salento, Jardín, Medellín, Guatapé, Tayrona National Park, Cartagena, and Bogotá, I was able to experience some of the best places to visit on a Colombia itinerary.
+There are plenty of others (perhaps less touristy areas), but I chose these areas for my 2 week Colombia itinerary for the simple fact that they looked amazing to me and there is good reason for them being popular.
 I also got some great tips from a travel blogger who had gone to Colombia shortly before me.

 The following is my suggested Colombia Itinerary for an unforgettable and memorable 2 weeks in Colombia.
 The order can certainly be changed, but this whole Colombia itinerary worked quite well for us and these are definitely the highlights of Colombia that I wouldn’t miss.
 I felt very overwhelmed planning this trip, and this post is intended to help others who feel the same way.

 **This post contains affiliate links.
 I may make a small commission from these links at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 Read my full disclosure HERE.

 - 1 Days 1-3 of Colombia Itinerary: Salento